 Don’t worry, you won’t need to send your kids and pets to live with relatives while your house is on the market.
 Instead, ask your child to select a few special toys and box up the rest.
 Keep the remaining toys organized in one part of the house.
 It’s also helpful to repaint the walls in your child’s room with a neutral paint color.

 You can minimize the presence of your pets through intense cleaning and odor elimination.
 Make sure that pet food bowls are cleaned and put away from sight before any house showings.
 Try to keep all of your pet paraphernalia in one organized location.
 Cat owners must clean litter boxes each day as litter box odors tend to waft throughout a house.
+To help keep your pets calm and less likely to cause messes, perhaps look into White Label CBD pet treats which are known to help mellow down pets, especially when lots of potential buyers are coming in and out of the property.

 Special Tip: Don’t forget your small pets who live in tanks and cages.
 Everyone benefits when you make an effort to maintain your pets living spaces.
 Your beautiful fish tank, for example, is a delightful touch to your living room but will distract a potential purchaser if the tank water is murky and smelly.